Raghav335/CGPA-Calculator/README.md

    - CGPA
    - Percentage
    - Grade
-4. Download the report as PDF if needed.
-5. Use Dark Mode for a better experience.
+4. Use Dark Mode for a better experience.

 ---